jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 ## [3.3](#33-select-controls-based-upon-systems-security-requirements-osg-9-chpt-8) Select controls based upon systems security requirements (OSG-9 Chpt 8)

 - Be familiar with the **Common Criteria (CC)** for Information Technology Security Evaluation
-- Based on ISO/IEC 15408 is a subjective security function evaluation tool that uses protection profiles (PPs) and security targets (Sts) and assigns an Evaluation Assurance level (EAL)
+- Based on ISO/IEC 15408 is a subjective security function evaluation tool that uses protection profiles (PPs) and security targets (STs) and assigns an Evaluation Assurance level (EAL)
 - The CC provides a standard to evaluate systems, defining various levels of testing and confirmation of systems' security capabilities
 - The number of the level indicates what kind of testing and confirmation has been performed
 - The important concepts: